drocheam/optrace/docs/source/usage/gui.rst

    :width: 600
    :class: dark-light

-As mentioned, the commands are run from within the TraceGUI object :python:`self` therefore denotes the object itself, so e.g. :python:`self.replot()` would replot the geometry.
+The commands are run from within the TraceGUI object.
+To avoid race conditions and issues with scene rendering, all actions are run sequential.
+This leads to the UI being unresponsive while running the command.

 There are multiple object aliases available to simplify coding inside the command window

 .. list-table:: Some object aliases
    :header-rows: 1
    :align: center
    :widths: 100 300
+   :width: 600px

    * - Alias
-     - Referenced
+     - Reference
    * - :python:`GUI`
      - the TraceGUI object (same as :python:`self`)
    * - :python:`RT`
      - the raytracer used
    * - :python:`LL`
-     - the lens list of the raytracer (:obj:`optrace.tracer.geometry.group.Group.lenses`)
+     - the lens list of the raytracer
    * - :python:`AL`
-     - the aperture list of the raytracer (:obj:`optrace.tracer.geometry.group.Group.apertures`)
+     - the aperture list of the raytracer
    * - :python:`FL`
-     - the filter list of the raytracer (:obj:`optrace.tracer.geometry.group.Group.filters`)
+     - the filter list of the raytracer
    * - :python:`RSL`
-     - the ray source list of the raytracer (:obj:`optrace.tracer.geometry.group.Group.ray_sources`)
+     - the ray source list of the raytracer
    * - :python:`DL`
-     - the detector list of the raytracer (:obj:`optrace.tracer.geometry.group.Group.detectors`)
+     - the detector list of the raytracer
    * - :python:`ML`
-     - the marker list of the raytracer (:obj:`optrace.tracer.geometry.group.Group.markers`)
+     - the marker list of the raytracer
    * - :python:`VL`
-     - the volume list of the raytracer (:obj:`optrace.tracer.geometry.group.Group.volumes`)
+     - the volume list of the raytracer

 For instance, inside the command window you can write :python:`RT.remove(AL[1])` to remove the second aperture of tracing geometry.
-By default, you also have access to most optrace classes like :python:`Raytracer, RImage, Group, RingSurface, ...`.
+By default, you also have access to most optrace classes, e.g. :python:`Raytracer, RGBImage, Group, RingSurface, ...`.

-Tips and Tricks
-____________________

-**Passing Properties to the GUI object**

-Under some circumstances it is useful to provide additional parameters like properties or functions to the GUI so they can be accessed in the control window.
-For instance, we implemented a function that changes the geometry in some specific way or steps through different source or lens constellations.

-As example, the user can define some function :python:`func` inside his script and pass it to the |TraceGUI|:
+To include custom objects in the class, you can simply pass them to the constructor:

 .. testcode::

+   var = 78.2353

-   def func(a, b, c):
+   def func():
-        # do some complicated things inside here
        ...

-   sim = TraceGUI(RT, important_function=func)
+   sim = TraceGUI(RT, important_function=func, important_variable=var)

-:python:`func` get assigned to the |TraceGUI| under the name :python:`important_function`.
-Therefore it can be used inside the command window as :python:`self.important_function`.

-This is not limited to functions but works for arbitrary objects, however note that the assigned name must not collide with any variable or method name already implemented in the |TraceGUI| class.
+This also makes them available for usage in the command window as :python:`GUI.important_function(), GUI.important_variable, ...`.